greghesp/assistant-relay/readMe.md

 # Installation

-Download a copy of this repository and then use `npm install` to get started
+Download a copy of this repository and then use `npm run setup` to get started.
+Once setup, run `npm run start`
 Note: If you cloned this repo, you will need to execute the command in both the relay and client folder as the interface is not packaged